What is orthorexia?

 Here is how this term is described by the Office québécois de la langue française:

 This results in some becoming anxious about eating anything unhealthy.
-And unhealthy encompasses a very broad spectrum: processed, too sweet, too salty, too much fat, junk food, containing artificial substances, dyes, herbicides, pesticides, preservatives, non-organic, etc. They aim for the best quality.
+And unhealthy encompasses a very broad spectrum: processed, too sweet, too salty, too fat, junk food, containing artificial substances, dyes, herbicides, pesticides, preservatives, non-organic, etc. They aim for the best quality.

 - Do you spend more than 3 hours a day thinking about your diet?